getzola/zola/docs/content/documentation/content/table-of-contents.md

 You can view the [template variables](./documentation/templates/pages-sections.md#table-of-contents) documentation for information on its structure.

-Here is an example of using that field to render a 2-level table of content:
+Here is an example of using that field to render a 2-level table of contents:

 ```jinja2
 <ul>